the-turing-way/the-turing-way/chapters/continuous_integration.md

 Developing and releasing software can be a complicated process, especially as applications, teams, and deployment infrastructure grow in complexity themselves.
 Often, challenges become more pronounced as projects grow.
 To develop, test, and release software in a quick and consistent way, developers and organizations have created three related but distinct strategies to manage and automate these processes.

 Continuous integration focuses on integrating work from individual developers into a main repository multiple times a day to catch integration bugs early and accelerate collaborative development.
 Continuous delivery is concerned with reducing friction in the deployment or release process, automating the steps required to deploy a build so that code can be released safely at any time.
 Continuous deployment takes this one step further by automatically deploying each time a code change is made.

-In this guide, we will discuss each of these strategies, how they relate to one another, and how incorporating them into your application life cycle can transform your software development and release practices.
-To get a better idea of the differences between various open-source CI/CD projects, check out our CI/CD tool comparison.

-What is Continuous Integration and Why Is It Helpful?
-Continuous integration is a practice that encourages developers to integrate their code into a main branch of a shared repository early and often.
-Instead of building out features in isolation and integrating them at the end of a development cycle, code is integrated with the shared repository by each developer multiple times throughout the day.

-The idea is to minimize the cost of integration by making it an early consideration.
-Developers can discover conflicts at the boundaries between new and existing code early, while conflicts are still relatively easy to reconcile.
-Once the conflict is resolved, work can continue with confidence that the new code honors the requirements of the existing codebase.

-Integrating code frequently does not, by itself, offer any guarantees about the quality of the new code or functionality.
-In many organizations, integration is costly because manual processes are used to ensure that the code meets standards, does not introduce bugs, and does not break existing functionality.
-Frequent integration can create friction when the level of automation does not match the amount quality assurance measures in place.

-To address this friction within the integration process, in practice, continuous integration relies on robust test suites and an automated system to run those tests.
-When a developer merges code into the main repository, automated processes kick off a build of the new code.
-Afterwards, test suites are run against the new build to check whether any integration problems were introduced.
-If either the build or the test phase fails, the team is alerted so that they can work to fix the build.

-The end goal of continuous integration is to make integration a simple, repeatable process that is part of the everyday development workflow in order to reduce integration costs and respond to defects early.
-Working to make sure the system is robust, automated, and fast while cultivating a team culture that encourages frequent iteration and responsiveness to build issues is fundamental to the success of the strategy.

 What is Continuous Delivery and Why Is It Helpful?
 Continuous delivery is an extension of continuous integration.
 It focuses on automating the software delivery process so that teams can easily and confidently deploy their code to production at any time.
 By ensuring that the codebase is always in a deployable state, releasing software becomes an unremarkable event without complicated ritual.
 Teams can be confident that they can release whenever they need to without complex coordination or late-stage testing.
 As with continuous integration, continuous delivery is a practice that requires a mixture of technical and organizational improvements to be effective.